 N.B.: Be careful to eliminate any air pockets in the jerky gun.

 Using the jerky gun, press the meat onto racks.
 The meat separation should be about a quarter of an inch.
 Depending on dehydration equipment of choice (smoker, dehydrator, or oven) follow the steps a, b, or c above.

-How long to dehydrate ground deer jerky will vary with the type of grind i.e finely ground or coarsely ground.
+How long to dehydrate ground deer jerky will vary with the type of grind you use for deer meat i.e finely ground or coarsely ground.
 The latter dehydrates slower in my experience though I have heard otherwise.